We Help Good People Through Bad Situations

 Determining whether there is entitlement to spousal support is the first step.
 After that, determination of income, both current and projected, is next.
 There may be questions surrounding future prospects, return to the workforce, current income versus past income, and determination of appropriate income where someone owns or operates their own business.
 In addition, tax considerations must be considered.
 We can help in understanding the various ways that spousal support claims can be dealt with.

 Changes to the law in Alberta have codified property rights for parties who are not married but who have established a relationship of interdependence.
 Those in such relationships, known as “Adult Interdependent Relationships” (oddly referred to as “AIPs”) may have claims to the other’s property that may be treated in the same way as claims on legal marriage breakdown.
 It’s important to be aware that there are time limits to the ability to make such claims which time limits do not apply to claims arising out of marriage breakdown in the same way.

 Prenuptial & Cohabitation Agreements

 Where you and your spouse or partner do not wish to be governed by the legislation in the event of relationship breakdown, you may wish to enter into a formal Prenuptial or Cohabitation Agreement which will require Certificates of Independent Legal Advice in order to be binding.
 This is often the case in situations of second marriages or relationships; where there are children from a prior relationship; where one of the parties has more property than the other; or where one of the parties anticipates receiving property or earning more income than the other.
-Now, with recent changes to the laws in Alberta, people who choose to live together, but not marry, may wish to enter into a Cohabitation Agreement to ensure that in the event of relationship breakdown, their property is distributed according to their wishes rather than in accordance with the legislative scheme.
+People who choose to live together, but not marry, may wish to enter into a Cohabitation Agreement to ensure that in the event of relationship breakdown, their property is distributed according to their wishes rather than in accordance with the legislative scheme.